ChristyGHanson/christyghanson.github.io/pages/londonfog.md

 1. Stir in vanilla extract and sugar.

-1. Gently pour the milk.
+1. Gently pour in the milk.
 Layer the foam on the surface.

 ### *Enjoy the fog.*